On this page

 Facilities used for immigration detention

 The CBSA is responsible for managing the immigration detention process.
-Following an arrest, an individual may be detained at a CBSA immigration holding centre (IHC) in Laval, Quebec, Toronto, Ontario or Vancouver, British Columbia.
-In regions that do not have a CBSA IHC, individuals may be detained at a provincial correctional facility.
-The CBSA IHC Vancouver, British Colombia is only available for detentions of less than 48 hours, at which point individuals will be transferred to a provincial facility, as necessary.
+Following an arrest, an individual may be detained at one of three CBSA immigration Holding Centres (IHC) in Canada (Laval, Quebec, Toronto, Ontario and Surrey, British Columbia).
+If an individual is detained in a region that does not have a CBSA IHC, they may be detained at a provincial correctional facility.

-- Lower-risk detainees in areas not served by an immigration holding centre; and
+- any detainee who is arrested and detained in an area not served by an immigration holding centre

-The CBSA works closely with its provincial correctional partners to minimize interaction, to the fullest extent possible, between immigration and criminal detainees.
+The CBSA works closely with its provincial partners to minimize to comingling of immigration detainees with those being held for criminal purposes.

 Special considerations for vulnerable people